The first steps to becoming a foster parent and adopting from foster care may seem overwhelming. But let me help you break it down.

 1. Consider Your Family

 Every family is different.
 It is important that you do a self evaluation of your family life before bringing in a child who has no family or is coming from a horrible family situation.
 Your marriage should be stable.
+If you have biological children you need to consider them.
 Your children should be secure in your love.
 Make sure, above all, that you are all together with going forward with foster care and adoption.
 Too often, one family member gets pushed into opening up their home, and then they struggle with opening their hearts.

 2. Join a Facebook Group for Foster/Adoptive Parents